-While Delta has gone out of its way in recent years to destroy the remaining value in the SkyMiles program, Korean has slowly chipped away at improving its frequent flyer experience, adding functionality for English speakers and enabling members to book partner awards online.
+While Delta has gone out of its way in recent years to destroy the remaining value in the SkyMiles program, Korean Air has improved its frequent flyer experience.
+It has added functionality for English speakers and enabled members to book partner awards online.

-SKYPASS is a genuine and better alternative to SkyMiles for flying international on SkyTeam carriers and offers a number of sweet spots, a high-quality hard product, and even a US credit card (although you’ll get better value using Ultimate Rewards earning cards like the Ink Business Preferred℠ Credit Card and transferring points).
+SKYPASS is sometimes a better alternative than SkyMiles for flying internationally on SkyTeam carriers. it offers a number of sweet spots, a high-quality hard product, and even a US credit card (although you’ll get better value using a card like Marriott Bonvoy Boundless® Credit Card that earns Marriott Bonvoy points and then transferring those points).

-Delta’s consistent devaluations are a great reminder to focus your efforts on flexible rewards programs like Ultimate Rewards, Membership Rewards, ThankYou Rewards, and SPG, which give you the freedom to choose the airline that offers the best value, rather than the one whose miles you are stuck with.
+Finally, Delta’s consistent devaluation of the SkyMiles program is a nice reminder to focus your efforts on flexible rewards programs like Ultimate Rewards, Membership Rewards, ThankYou Rewards, and Marriott Bonvoy points.
+These give you the freedom to choose the airline that offers the best value, rather than the one whose miles you are stuck with.